PedroMak/gh-actions-course/README.md

 Repository containing examples from GitHub Actions course.
-This has been edited.
+This has been edited again.